A geeky kid's memories: Growing up with my big brother in the 1970s

-Finding the old black and white pictures brought back so many happy memories, I found myself on a huge nostalgia trip as I recalled what great fun we had when I was a kid.
+Finding old family photos can bring back so many happy memories!
+I found myself on a huge nostalgia trip recently, when I was looking through my mum's old photo albums, recalling what great fun we had when I was a kid.

 I was lucky enough to have a big brother, who didn't seem to mind that I was a complete little pain!

-Even though he was nearly 15 when I was born, at an age when many youths would not wish to be bothered with a new baby in the house, my brother, Eric, always looked after me and had the patience of a saint.
+Even though Eric was nearly 15 when I was born - at an age when many youths wouldn't be thrilled with a new baby in the house - my brother always looked after me.

-I have to say, it couldn't have been easy, as looking back, I don't think I was the easiest child to deal with!
-I was nervous, clingy, shy, highly strung, animal-mad, prone to having an over-active imagination and most likely had the same effect on my family's life as a little tornado.
+I have to say, it couldn't have been easy - looking back, I don't think I was the easiest child to deal with!
+I was nervous, clingy, shy, highly strung, animal-mad and prone to having an over-active imagination.

-But I am so lucky because my brother has always looked out for me and our good relationship has continued throughout our life.
+But I'm so lucky because my brother has always looked out for me and our good relationship has continued throughout our life.
 I still look to him today for advice and guidance.

 My brother was pretty cool in his youth - almost 6ft tall, with blond hair and wearing the skinny jeans that were the fashion of the day, he cut an imposing figure in the first photograph I remember being taken.